HokageM/IRLwPython/README.md

-# IRLwPytorch
+# IRLwPython
-Inverse Reinforcement Learning Algorithm implementation with Pytorch.
+Inverse Reinforcement Learning Algorithm implementation with python.

 The implementation is based on: https://github.com/reinforcement-learning-kr/lets-do-irl